What is Oracle Cloud Infrastructure File Storage?

-Oracle Cloud Infrastructure File Storage service (FSS) is a fully-managed file storage service to provide full elasticity and scalability.
-FSS supports Network File System (NFS) protocol version 3 along with Network Lock Manager (NLM).
-FSS is an enterprise-grade file service that scales up to meet your storage needs and is accessible concurrently by thousands of compute instances.
-You can start with a file system that contains only a few kilobytes (KB) of data and scale to 8 exabytes (EB) of data without any up-front capacity planning or provisioning.
-Moreover, your data and metadata are protected with encryption at rest, and by snapshot capabilities that allow you to create up to 10,000 read-only snapshots per file system.
+Oracle Cloud Infrastructure File Storage is a fully managed, network-attached storage that offers high scalability, high durability, and high availability for your data in any Oracle Cloud Infrastructure availability domain.
+File Storage supports the Network File System (NFS) version 3 protocol with Network Lock Manager (NLM) as the locking mechanism to provide POSIX semantics.
+This enterprise-grade file storage service scales up to meet your storage needs and can be accessed concurrently by thousands of compute instances.
+You can start with a file system that contains only a few kilobytes of data and scales to 8 exabytes of data without any up-front capacity planning or provisioning.
+Moreover, your data and metadata are protected with encryption at rest.
+Additionally, snapshot capabilities give copy-on-write local replication of your data.

-- You need service elasticity in the cloud, and scale-out performance for shared access.
+- You need storage elasticity in the cloud, and scale-out performance for shared access.

-- You want your data to persist beyond your instance life.
+- You want your data to persist beyond the life of your compute instance.

-File Storage service supports a broad range of use cases, including:
+File Storage supports a broad range of use cases, including the following ones:

 - Oracle applications: